 How to Day Trade on Fidelity

 To day trade on Fidelity, you’ll need to first sign-up and fund an account.
-Fidelity has more than a dozen different account types to choose from, including retirement accounts like traditional and Roth IRAs, educational accounts like 529 plans, and standard brokerage accounts.
+Fidelity has more than a dozen different account types ranging from investment and retirement accounts like traditional and Roth IRAs, to educational accounts like 529 plans.
+Furthermore, standard brokerage accounts, life insurance accounts, and more are offered.
 You’ll want the standard brokerage account for day trading purposes.
 Choose either a margin account if you want to use leverage or a cash account if you want to use your own capital and avoid the PDT rules.

 Picking an account type isn’t the only choice you’ll need to make.
 Fidelity also has different trading platforms, including the powerful ActiveTraderPro system.
 The online trading platform can be accessed from a web browser and the mobile app can be downloaded for iOS and Android smartphones.
 But for day traders, you’ll want the tools provided by the ActiveTraderPro platform.